rk295/name-generator/README.md

-  -n, --number int         Number of names to generate (default 1) -r, --random             Append a random 6 digit number -s, --separator string   Separator to use between words (default "-") -t, --types strings      Types to include (default [colours,dogs,metals,trees])
+  -n, --number int         Number of names to generate (default 1) -r, --random             Append a random 6 digit number -s, --separator string   Separator to use between words (default "-") -t, --types strings      Types to include (default [colours,dogs,metals,trees,gladiators,greek])
 ```

 ## Adding more words

-Drop a file in `data`, format is one per line, file must end with `.txt`, run make to rebuild the binary with the new data file.
+Drop a file in `data` , format is one per line, file must end with `.txt` , run make to rebuild the binary with the new data file.